who-biz/epicboxnodejs-source/README.md

 For fastsend method only one of instances must have in config_many.json set fast_send_master=true, slaves ips must be set in array fast_send_slaves.
 All instances must have the same epicbox domain and epicbox port set ( correct to your used epicbox.domain ).

-Instance with set fast_send_master = true can work like indepndet alone epicbox ( like preverious version app_mongo.js ).
+Instance with set fast_send_master = true can work like independent alone epicbox ( like preverious version app_mongo.js ).

 For each instance so you must use diffirent config_many.json file ( set other local port, or fast_send_master = false etc. ) so to run epicbox use command: